MaazPro/reactMovieApp/.swm/react-movie-app.e1f30.sw.md

 <br/>

-*   Here, screen refers to the device's screen, and max-width: 400px is a condition that specifies the maximum<br/>
-    width of the screen that the styles within the media query should apply to.
+*   Here, screen refers to the device's screen, and max-width: 400px is a condition that specifies the maximum width of the screen that the styles within the media query should apply to.
 Here the the font size of the H1 tag will be set to 2rem once the condition of 400px of width of the screen is met.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/App.css
 ```css